dipy/workshop.dipy.org/index.rst

       :ref: https://engineering.indiana.edu/index.html

-Multiple speakers including Garyfallidis, Landman and Harezlak are funded by the National Institutes of Health.
-In addition, Koudoro, Rokem and Girard are funded from an EOSS grant through the Chan Zuckerberg Initiative.
+Multiple speakers including **Garyfallidis, Landman and Harezlak** are funded by the `National Institutes of Health <https://www.nih.gov/>`_.
+In addition, **Koudoro, Rokem and Girard** are funded from an EOSS grant through the `Chan Zuckerberg Initiative<https://chanzuckerberg.com/eoss/proposals/strengthening-computational-neuroanatomy-using-dipy/>`.

 ########
 Schedule